Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Document Everything

 Whether you buy insurance or not, thoroughly photograph or video the rental car before leaving the lot.
 Document every scratch, dent, and existing damage from multiple angles.
-This evidence protects you from false damage claims when you return the vehicle—a common issue that costs unsuspecting renters thousands.
+This evidence protects you from false damage claims when you return the vehicle — a growing issue that costs unsuspecting renters thousands.

 State-Specific Rules and Rental Company Tactics